jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 There is no inherent human genotype or phenotype superiority.
 Our success depends on enhancing capabilities through technology, and like the squirrel and oak tree, we rely on others' technological empowerment to sustain the technological ecosystem we depend on.
 From Ancient Rome to modern America, successful civilizations have expanded through innovations like roads, libraries, and smartphones.
 The evolutionary pattern is that individual organisms prosper best when in an ecosystem filled with other healthy individuals.

 We should want to give everyone a pencil, purely out of self-interest.
 We never know who might be the next "black moth" that saves us.
-After all, once England reduced its industrial soot, the tree bark returned to its pale color, and the now rare peppered variant moth was selected again and ensured the species' survival.
+After all, once England reduced its industrial soot, the tree bark returned to its pale color, and the now rare peppered variant moth was selected again and as species continued otherwise the same.

 For now, we invent technology but do not naturally distribute it to others.
 This shortcoming appears in various contexts: workplaces where employees receive tools without choices or input yet are judged on their performance using the tools; schools that test children's knowledge and memory while denying common aids like notes or calculators; and individuals who neglect their own toolsets, hoping instead that an insurance representative will resolve their issues with a claim check.